jebin2/JellyJump/project_implementation_guides_for_llm/player/phase19-player-persistence.md

 # Phase 19: Player Persistence

 ## Goal
+Persist playlist and playback state using localStorage with MediaBunny considerations

+**MediaBunny Integration**: MediaBunny Input objects cannot be directly serialized. **Consult** mediabunny-llms-full.md to understand:
+- What can be persisted: file paths, blob URLs, format info, metadata
+- What cannot be persisted: Input objects, decoders, active streams
-Save playlist to IndexedDB with auto-save, load on page load, resume playback position.
+- How to reconstruct Input objects from persisted data on page reload, load on page load, resume playback position.

 ## Features to Implement